openlanguagedata/seed/README.md

 # Seed Machine Translation Data

+**NOTE**: _This repository is no longer supported or maintained by by OLDI, the [Open Language Data Initiative](https://oldi.org).
+Please visit the [FLORES+ HuggingFace repo](https://huggingface.co/datasets/openlanguagedata/oldi_seed) to obtain the most recent version of this dataset._

+---

 This repository hosts the open source seed dataset described in the paper [Small Data, Big Impact: Leveraging Minimal Data for Effective Machine Translation](https://aclanthology.org/2023.acl-long.154).
 The data, which is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), is currently being managed by OLDI, the [Open Language Data Initiative](https://oldi.org).

 ## Data